-If you have a lot of really talented people in your organization you can plan a night of fun for your entire campus and get everyone on your campus involved.
+If you have a lot of really talented people in your organization, you can plan a night of fun for your entire campus and get everyone on your school involved.

 One of my favorite events that I have seen other sorority chapters in my sorority Tri Sigma host is Tri Sigma Night Live.
 It’s a twist on SNL where the entire campus gets together to recreate an SNL skit for charity.